curl/curl/docs/libcurl/opts/CURLOPT_URL.md

-If libcurl is built with IDN support, the server name part of the URL can use an "international name" by using the current encoding (according to locale) or UTF-8 (when winidn is used; or a Windows Unicode build using libidn2).
+If libcurl is built with IDN support, the server name part of the URL can use an "international name" by using the current encoding (according to locale) or UTF-8 (when WinIDN is used; or a Windows Unicode build using libidn2).

 If libcurl is built without IDN support, the server name is used exactly as specified when passed to the name resolver functions.